evolvingweb/puppet-apt/REFERENCE.md

 _Private Resource types_

 * `apt_key`: This type provides Puppet with the capabilities to manage GPG keys needed by apt to perform package validation.
-Apt has it's own GPG keyring
+Apt has it's own GPG keyring that can be manipulated through the `apt-key` command.

 **Tasks**